semutmerah/vagrantfile-ruby/README.md

   * git clone
   * You can check the Vagrantfile first and make change there according to your own configuration
   * run command: vagrant up
+  * After provisioning complete, you can connect to your box with command: vagrant ssh
+  * If you want to shutdown the vagrant box, use command: vagrant suspend, then followed by vagrant halt
+  * Please refer to [vagrant documentation](https://docs.vagrantup.com/v2/) for another options.

 ##### What will be installed/configured :
   * MySQL 5.6